Vicky J. Wedel

 Relationships are Messy

-• Being human is messy and only God can produce and sustain positive character changes.
+• Being human is messy.
+Only God can produce and sustain positive character changes, and this helps to improve our relationships.

 I’ve found battle buddies are required to not only survive but thrive through the messiness of relationships.
 Here’s one of my fiercest prayer warriors.
 She also has the courage to call me out when needed.
 It stings but I know the love behind her needed words.”

-• I find His rest when living as His steward not a consumer of all that’s been given (including all my relationships).
+• I find His rest when living as His steward not a consumer of all that’s been given.

 Marriages are Messy